MarioMolina27/SaveSphere/readme.md

 SaveSphere is a web application that allows users to compare prices of video games across different platforms, helping them find the most affordable option.
 This project was created as a learning exercise of Typescript and React Query.
 The application relies on key dependencies including React, React Query, Typescript, and Tremor.

+## ⚠️ **Attention:**  Currently, the application is not functioning due to issues with the external API.
+Price queries are not working correctly

 ## Dependencies
 - React
 - React Query